 Price includes: Transfers between Arrival Airport and hotel on arrival and departure; All surface transportation within India as outlined in tour itinerary in air-conditioned mini-coach or train; Flight from Udaipur to Delhi (and Jaipur to Udaipur if available), including airport departure taxes; Five-Star hotels or hunting lodge each night, with private bath, in double occupancy (single rooms available, subject to availability); Daily breakfast, four lunches and seven dinners, including wine at Welcome and Farewell dinners; Admission to sites described in the itinerary; Services of English-speaking Indian guides, plus the services of a knowledgeable HE Travel tour host (with a minimum number of participants); All hotel service charges, government taxes, porterage, and gratuities for drivers and included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: International flights to and from India; Visas for visiting India (information about obtaining a visa will be sent about 4 months before departure); Camera/video fee which is charged at some monuments; Lunches and dinners not described as being included; Gratuities for guides and HE Travel host; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.

 Optional Tour Choices:

-Price Includes: Flights from Delhi to Khajuraho to Varanasi to Delhi; Comfortable accommodations for one night in Delhi, two nights in Khajuraho, and two nights in Varanasi; 5 breakfasts each day, 1 lunch, 2 dinners; local ground transportation; and tours with local guides in Khajuraho and Varanasi.
+Price Includes: Flights from Delhi to Varanasi to Delhi (subject to availability); Comfortable accommodations for two nights in Varanasi; breakfast each day; local ground transportation; and tours with local guides in Varanasi.

 $300 optional dawn Mt.
 Everest fly-by flight